mozzarellaV8/agora-marketplace/AgAssociationRules.md

 ![f1-usa-22](plots/arules/f1-usa-22.png)

 The probability of the United States being involved was higher than anywhere else by quite a margin.
-73 rules in either the lhs or rhs including USA.
+73 rules in either the `lhs` or `rhs` that included USA.
+The next location closest to that amount of was the UK-- with just 21 appearances total.

 ```{R}
 # Subset by Location ----------------------------------------------------------